When peaches are in season, this recipe for peach jelly is one you’ll want to keep nearby! We make this peach jelly from peelings to avoid waste.

-First, start by getting some ripe, delicious peaches and rinsing them off.
+Once you get your peaches, carefully wash them off.
 As you are canning your peaches, and removing the skins and other parts you don’t want to can (brown spots or soft spots) save them into a large pot.
 When you are done with the peaches, fill the pot with the scraps with water to cover.
 Bring to a boil for 30 minutes, and then let sit covered, overnight.

 The next day, strain the peachy water through a cheesecloth or jelly bag.
 Don’t squeeze the cheesecloth, as this can make your jelly cloudy.
 This is now your peach water.
 If you want to make peach syrup, add 3 cups of sugar for every 3 cups of peach water and heat until the sugar is dissolved.
 This is great for flavoring tea and kombucha.

 Making your peach jelly is pretty simple.
 Here are the basic instructions: